habibam/kotlin/README.md

-This repo is for kotlin fun!
-Also some implementation of the hexagonal architecture
+This repo is for kotlin fun and some implementation of the hexagonal architecture